plusio/frontend/README.md

 Installing a plugin
 Step 1.
 Copy the plugin folder into the app/plugins folder.
 Step 2.
 Add the plugin folder name to the “plugins” json key in the application configuration file.
-         * plugins add to the functionality of Tyto
+         * plugins add to the functionality of Plus.io Frontend */
-         */
         "plugins" : ["leaflet"],
 The example above shows how to add mapping features to your application by using a leaflet plugin simply by dropping in the leaflet plugin folder into the app/plugins folder.